zhushengxinyue/GS-CLIP/README.md

 ```

 ### Train and Test
-The two-stage training and test are included in this script:
+The two-stage training and test are included in train2.sh:

+Change the data path and run this script:
 ```bash
 bash train2.sh
 ```